harrgrigory/ACA-Machine-Learning/HW 6/README.md

-# HW 6: Clustering: Implementing a chosen algorithm #
+# HW 6: Implementing a Chosen Clustering Algorithm #
 Implementing and executing a clustering task using DBScan algorithm on sample datasets.